ansible/ansible-rulebook/README.rst

-This example sets up a webhook to receive events from alertmanager and then matches events where the `fastapi` job alert has a staus of `firing`.
+This example sets up a webhook to receive events from alertmanager and then matches events where the `fastapi` job alert has a status of `firing`.
 This runs a playbook that will remediate the issue.